jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Hi, Mom."

 "Are you alright?
 Are you safe?
-Robert's been calling me all morning, screaming about you ruining your life and—"
+Robert's been calling me all morning, screaming about you ruining your life and throwing away opportunities and—" Her voice was shaking.

 "I'm fine.
 I'm at Sophia's.
 Her parents know I'm here."
 He looked at me.
 "I'm completely fine."